jhmorgan-netanomics/Netanomics_Analysts_Collaborative_Environment/README.md

 When using `run_with_xephyr`, the container's `DISPLAY` is automatically set to `:102`, ensuring proper X11 forwarding to the Xephyr window.
 However, using the **Docker** and **Dev Containers** extensions in VSCode, you can attach to the container environment.
 In this case, you need to run `source /workspace/.vscode/.bashrc` to ensure that the container's `DISPLAY` environment variable is set correctly.

-A common workflow is to open the container on your local terminal using `run_with_xephyr [container_name]` to initiate a Xephyr display for the container, and then attach VSCode to the container.
+A common workflow when working with external environments is to open the container on your local terminal using `run_with_xephyr [container_name]` to initiate a Xephyr display for the container, and then attach VSCode to the container.

 #### **Steps to Set the Correct DISPLAY in the Container**
 1. Attach to the container via **VSCode** or your terminal.